Azure/Service-Fabric-Troubleshooting-Guides/Known_Issues/Service Fabric Common Name Digicert Multiple Issuer Thumbprints.md

 ### If the cluster does not show the symptoms as described above

-pease run a cluster upgrade as soon as possible to add the new certificate issuer thumbprint:
+Please run a cluster upgrade as soon as possible to add the new certificate issuer thumbprint:

 "1fb86b1168ec743154062e8c9cc5b171a4b7ccb4" -> "1fb86b1168ec743154062e8c9cc5b171a4b7ccb4,626d44e704d1ceabe3bf0d53397464ac8080142c" (and including any other pre-existing TPs)